-On December 7, 2020, the chairman determined the issue price of \$166 per share.
-As of December 31, 2020, the amount of \$450,544 thousand that had been received in advance had been recognized as advance receipts.
-The relevant statutory registration procedures have yet to be completed.
+On December 7, 2020, the chairman determined the issue price of \$166 per share, with January 4, 2021 as the date of capital increase.
+All shares issued had been received, and had been recognized as Equity.
+The relevant statutory registration procedures have since been completed.